BeamMW/docs-gitbook/dev/beam-shaders/README.md

 ## Beam Smart Contracts Overview

 This section will give an overview of Beam's Smart Contracts.
 Beam's blockchain offers fully featured Smart Contracts that support [Turing complete programming](https://www.geeksforgeeks.org/what-is-meant-by-turing-complete-in-ethereum/), enabling the construction of complex Decentralized Applications.
-Beam's implementation and architecture differ from most other blockchains.&#x20;
+Beam's implementation and architecture differ from most other blockchains.

 ### Contract Shaders and Application Shaders